cloudevents/spec/http-protocol-binding.md

 Event formats, used with the _structured_ content mode, define how an event is expressed in a particular data format.
-All implementations of this specification MUST support the non-batching [JSON event format][json-format], but MAY support any additional, including proprietary, formats.
+All implementations of this specification that support the _structured_ content mode MUST support the non-batching [JSON event format][json-format], but MAY support any additional, including proprietary, formats.

 Event formats MAY additionally define how a batch of events is expressed.
 Those can be used with the _batched_ content mode